Adam-Moujar/UltraLearning/rust/README.md

     - Finish chapter 16 of rust book

 - 03/07/2025
-    - Finish chapter 17 of rust book
+    - finish chapter 17 of rust book
     - Finish chapter 18 of rust book

+- 04/07/2025
+    - finish chapter 19 of rust book